KATRINA PACEY

 These values carried me into adulthood and continue to shape my life and work.
 I have been fortunate to focus my career on service to community and cultivating change towards equity, justice, and human rights.

 I was born and raised on unceded Coast Salish Territories (Vancouver), and I have been part of a range of social change and human rights movements in this city and across Canada.
-In my early years as a university student, I worked with organizations committed to ending gender-based violence.
-That experience led me to law school where I realized law can be a powerful tool for social change.
-After completing my law degree, I dedicated my career to human rights litigation and was fortunate to be part of the launch of Pivot Legal Society, a social justice organization in the Downtown Eastside of Vancouver.
-After 17 incredible years at Pivot, I moved into providing consulting services to the non-profit sector.
+As a university student, I worked with organizations committed to ending gender-based violence.
+That experience motivated me to attend law school, where I wanted to learn how to use the law as a tool for social change.
+After completing my law degree, I dedicated my career to human rights.
+I was fortunate to be part of the launch of Pivot Legal Society, a social justice organization in Vancouver's Downtown Eastside, and I spent 17 incredible years with that organization.

-During my years as a litigator, I became increasingly drawn to dialogue and conflict resolution as a way to support people, organizations, and social movements to achieve positive change.
+During my later years as an advocate and litigator, I became increasingly drawn to dialogue and restorative/transformative justice as ways to support people, organizations, and social movements in achieving positive change.

-Now, as a mediator, I offer support to people and organizations when they need to have courageous conversations to improve their relationships, work, or lives.
-I love creating space for dialogue that will build understanding and shift relationships that feel sticky, complicated, or difficult.
-My approach encourages self-reflection, connection with values, open communication, relationship-building, and collaborative problem-solving.
+Now, as a facilitator and mediator, I offer support to people and organizations when they need to have courageous conversations to improve their relationships, work, or lives.
+I love creating space for dialogue that bridges divides, builds understanding, and shifts relationships that feel sticky, complicated, or difficult.
+My approach encourages self-reflection, connection with values, open communication, relationship-building, and collaboration.

 I am grateful to collaborate with various organizations throughout British Columbia, including: